jtiai/jtiai.github.io/content/general/programming-rules.md

 by a weapon, you should create a function that calculates the damage done by a weapon.
 Then you can call that function whenever you need to calculate the damage done by a weapon.

+## 7. Backups

+Save early, save often.
+Godot is software.
+Software tends to have bugs and some bugs may cause unintended crashes.
+Save your work early and often so you don't lose all your work in such a case.

+Do backup your work.
+Before any major changes, adding new components, trying out different Godot versions, etc. You can manually make copies but I use git to store and handle changes.
+Using git allows me to jump back and forth in development time.